screwdriver-cd/guide/docs/user-guide/templates/pipeline-templates.md

 The most reliable way to avoid unexpected template changes is to refer to a specific version of the template.
 For instance, `nodejs/test@1.0.4` is an immutable reference to a particular list of steps.
 Using a reference such as `nodejs/test@1.0` means that a job will automatically use `nodejs/test@1.0.5` when it becomes available, but that comes with risk of an unexpected change in behavior.

 ### Customization
+Many fields can be customized when using Pipeline Template: shared, jobs, cache, subscribe, parameters, annotations, and stages.

+#### Shared
+When `shared` is set in either the Pipeline Template or user yaml, priority will be (in decreasing order): user job > user shared > pipeline template job > pipeline template shared

+#### Jobs
 Some customization can be done within the `jobs` configuration when using a Pipeline Template.

 For user-defined jobs with names that *already exist* in the pipeline template, customization is limited to a set of certain fields: `image`, `settings`, `environment`, and `requires`.